 2019 Focus - Cyberbullying The dawn of social media brought with it a whole new way to interact, communicate, and even bully.
 But in this digital world where filtered photos and crafted messages can be posted in an instant, it often takes more time and effort to say something mean than it does to say [...]

 About Julie MontpetitThis author has not yet filled in any details.

-Nominations are invited for the following positions on the QPAT Executive for 2018-2020: PRESIDENT GENERAL CHAIRPERSON TREASURER SECRETARY THREE (3) MEMBERS-AT-LARGE Each nomination must be signed by at least fifteen (15) active members drawn from at least two (2) locals of QPAT, accompanied by the curriculum vitae of the nominee and his/her consent in writing.
+Nominations are invited for the following position on the QPAT Executive for 2018-2020: PRESIDENT Each nomination must be signed by at least fifteen (15) active members drawn from at least two (2) locals of QPAT, accompanied by the curriculum vitae of the nominee and his/her consent in writing.
 Please ensure that nominators print their names [...]

 Violence is trivialized in the education community It is not unusual to hear people say that violence in schools is an inherent aspect of the teaching profession, or that teachers are trained to deal with different types of students, or that violence is a result of lack of experience or poor classroom management.
 Violence is [...]